 - Family history: Thank your mom, dad, grandpa or grandma… If another family member has had varicose veins, you are much more likely to develop them too.

-- XX chromosomes: Due to hormonal changes throughout life, pregnancy and menopause, women are at a much higher risk than men to develop varicose veins.
-In fact, 1 in 3 women in the USA have varicose veins.
+- XX chromosomes: Due to hormonal changes throughout life, pregnancy, and menopause, women are at a much higher risk than men to develop varicose veins.
+In fact, 1 in 3 women in the USA has varicose veins.

-- Pregnancy: Due to the increase in blood volume during pregnancy and the large fluctuations in progesterone levels, woman are at a higher risk of having varicose veins with each subsequent pregnancy.
+- Pregnancy: Due to the increase in blood volume during pregnancy and the large fluctuations in progesterone levels, women are at a higher risk of having varicose veins with each subsequent pregnancy.

-- Injury: Car accidents, sport injuries and even surgeries can cause damage to veins and eventually lead to varicose veins.
+- Injury: Car accidents, sports injuries, and even surgeries can cause damage to veins and eventually lead to varicose veins.

 - Age: Varicose vein disease is a progressive disease, unlike a fine wine, it does not get better with age.

 - Obesity: If you are overweight, it adds additional pressure on your veins, which can over time, increase your risk of varicose veins.